afrind/warp-draft/draft-ietf-moq-transport.md

-The SUBSCRIPTIONS_BLOCKED message is sent when a subscriber would like to begin a new subscription, but cannot because the Subscription ID would exceed the Maximum Subscription ID value sent by the peer.
+The SUBSCRIPTIONS_BLOCKED message is sent when a subscriber would like to begin a new subscription, but cannot because the Subscription ID would exceed the Maximum Subscriber-Chosen Subscription ID value sent by the peer.
 The subscriber SHOULD send only one SUBSCRIPTIONS_BLOCKED for a given Maximum Subscription ID.

 A publisher MAY send a MAX_SUBSCRIPTION_ID upon receipt of SUBSCRIPTIONS_BLOCKED, but it MUST NOT rely on SUBSCRIPTIONS_BLOCKED to trigger